 The Group recognises the importance of achieving and maintaining high product quality standard to its sustainable growth.
-The Group has achieved various quality management accreditations for its subsidiary, Kinergy EMS (Nantong) Co., Ltd., including ISO 9001:2015 Quality Management System and ISO 14001:2015 Environmental Management System, to ensure the finished products meet the required quality requirements.
-During the Reporting Period, there were no products sold and shipped subject to recalls for safety and health reasons.
+The Group has achieved various quality management accreditations, including ISO 9001:2015 Quality Management System (obtained by Kinergy Corporation Ltd and Kinergy EMS (Nantong) Co.
+Ltd) and ISO 14001:2015 Environmental Management System (obtained by Kinergy EMS (Nantong) Co.
+Ltd) to ensure the finished products meet the required quality requirements.
+During the Reporting Period, no products sold and shipped were subject to recalls for safety and health reasons.

-To maintain high product quality, the Group has implemented the Quality Policy and the Quality Assurance at incoming, in-Process and outgoing, which it is responsible for ensuring the overall quality standards and products manufactured at each production stage.
+To maintain high product quality, the Group has implemented the Quality Policy and the Quality Assurance at Incoming, In-Process and Outgoing, which it is responsible for ensuring the overall quality standards and products manufactured at each production stage.
 Strict control measures are implemented to ensure every part of work and the products manufactured are fully compliant to the relevant national standards, laws and regulations, as well as ensure any major defects are identified and rectified before shipment.
 In addition, First Article ("FA") Inspections are conducted upon first order given by the customers, and FA reports will be provided afterwards based on their requirements.

 Moreover, the Group conducts internal quality audits and management reviews of the quality system periodically.
-The Group has invited independent third parties to conduct quality reviews twice a year.
-Besides, to ensure the safety and smooth operation of critical tools, equipment is tested and calibrated by certified third party laboratories.
+The Group has invited independent third-parties to conduct quality reviews twice a year.
+Besides, to ensure the safety and smooth operation of critical tools, equipment is tested and calibrated by certified third-party laboratories.